 Deposit Policy: 50% due at time of booking.
 We accept all major credit cards, cash, or cashier's check.
 We do require a credit card to remain on file for duration of stay to ensure against any additional charges, services, or damages.
 Payments or deposits made by credit card are assessed a 3% surcharge.

-Children: Our guests at the cabin have come to enjoy a quiet and private retreat; because of this, the atmosphere is not appropriate for children (toddlers through age 8).
+Children: Our guests at the cabin have come to enjoy a quiet and private retreat; because of this, the atmosphere is not appropriate for children under the age of 8.

 Smoking: 100% smoke-free policy.
 There is to be absolutely no smoking on or near the entire cabin property which includes inside/outside or in assigned vehicle parking area.
 No exceptions.
 Found in violation you will be asked to leave immediately and be responsible for any necessary smoke removal smell and cleaning expenses.